-If you suspect you’re experiencing symptoms of IBS, such as bowel cramps or stomach cramps , you should see your doctor.
+If you suspect you're experiencing symptoms of IBS, such as stomach or bowel cramps, loose stools or flatulence, you should see your doctor.
 IBS is fairly common, and GPs advise and treat sufferers frequently.

 So there's no reason to feel embarrassed – your GP will happily discuss it with you.

 The UK National Institute of Clinical Excellence advises GPs to consider IBS if their patient experiences any of these ’ABC’ symptoms for six months or more:

 There are other symptoms which may be associated with IBS, which include bowel cramps, diarrhoea, excessive wind, feeling that you haven’t fully emptied your bowels, passing mucus from your bottom and occasionally experiencing an urgent need to go to the toilet.

 Change in bowel habits – diarrhoea, constipation or both